 The sales department is a team you might not communicate with directly, but it is nonetheless a huge aspect of traditionally published authors’ journeys.

-This team nurtures relationships with retailers like Waterstones or Barnes and Noble, WH Smith or Target, supermarkets, and independent bookstores.
+This team nurtures relationships with retailers like Waterstones, Barnes & Noble, and Target, as well as supermarkets and independent bookstores.
 They work on getting your story on the shelves, using their expert, up-to-date knowledge of the ever-changing industry.

 Marketing

-The marketing department is the team who creates the marketing campaign for your book: the cover reveal, the trailer, the flashcards with author quotes, working and collaborating to create your image and brand, and advertise your book online and in print, or if the stars are aligned, using billboards around major cities!
+The marketing department is the team that creates the marketing campaign for your book – the cover reveal, the trailer, the flashcards with author quotes, for example – working and collaborating to create your image and brand, and advertising your book online and in print.
+Or, if the stars are aligned, billboards around major cities!

 Your publicist is the person who presents you to the media.
-As traditionally published authors will tell you, this involves things like arranging for you to participate in book events, launches, festivals, organising a book tour, submitting your book to magazines and press for reviews, working with book bloggers and influencers to organise a book tour on social media – to name just a few.
+As traditionally published authors will tell you, this involves things like arranging for you to participate in book events, launches, and festivals, organising book tours, submitting your book to magazines and press for reviews, working with book bloggers and influencers to organise an online book/blog tour on social media – to name just a few.

 3. The finances